 Data centers are proliferating across the United States during a time when there are a lack of laws, regulations, ordinances, and zoning protections to defend our communities from these hyperscale development proposals.
 Green Amendments offer a pathway of protection by creating a constitutional obligation on government officials to undertake a full and fair review of the environmental consequences of actions and decisions AND upholding your substantive right to clean, safe, and healthy environments.
 Every time a data center needs a special approval, change, or exception, it is an opportunity to raise your concerns and your constitutionally protected environmental rights.

-How Can Green Amendments Help Communities Threatened by Hyperscale Data Centers?, a handout for generic application of Green Amendments to Data Center efforts
+- How Can Green Amendments Help Communities Threatened by Hyperscale Data Centers?, a handout for how – once secured in your state — Green Amendments can help take on the threat and impact of Data Centers.

 Webinar: Questions, Constitutional Rights, and Ordinances – Taking on Pennsylvania Data Centers